opencog/atomspace/opencog/query/README.md

 1. The search-variables in the input pattern must be explicitly declared.
 Only these explicitly-declared variables will be grounded.
-   Any other variables that have not been explictly declared will be treated as constants.
+   Any other variables that have not been explicitly declared will be treated as constants.
 The explicitly-declared variables are called "bound variables".
 Any other variables in the input pattern are called "free variables".

-2. During pattern compilation, the location of each variable in the query is extracted, and cahced in a map.
+2. During pattern compilation, the location of each variable in the query is extracted, and cached in a map.

 3. A connectivity map is created, indicating which clauses share common variables.
 This is used during traversal, to select the next clause